Learning Dissipative Chaotic Dynamics with Boundedness Guarantees: Introduction

 \section{Introduction}

-Chaos, characterized by exponential divergence after infinitesimal initial perturbations, is ubiquitous in a variety of complex dynamical systems including climate models \citep{lorenz1963deterministic} and turbulence in fluids \citep{kuramoto1978diffusion,ashinsky1988nonlinear}.
-The exponential separation makes it challenging to accurately predict their trajectories using data-driven methods.
-Despite intrinsic instability, many chaotic systems are dissipative, i.e., their trajectories will converge to a bounded positively invariant set \citep{stuart1998dynamical}, which is also known as a strange attractor.
-Additionally, trajectories of dissipative chaos will visit almost every state on the attractor, resulting in ergodicity and invariant statistics \citep{guckenheimer2013nonlinear}.
-As a result, recent progress in dissipative chaotic systems learning has been focused on applying deep learning to learn a dynamics emulator that preserves invariant statistics over a long forecast horizon instead of pointwise accurate prediction.
+Chaos, characterized by exponential divergence after infinitesimal initial perturbations, is ubiquitous in a variety of complex dynamical systems, including climate models \citep{lorenz1963deterministic} and turbulence in fluids \citep{kuramoto1978diffusion,ashinsky1988nonlinear}.
+The exponential separation makes it challenging to accurately predict trajectories of chaotic systems.
+However, many chaotic systems of practical interest across various domains, including weather models and fluid dynamics \cite{lorenz1963deterministic, kuramoto1978diffusion}, turn out to be \emph{dissipative}, meaning that their trajectories converge to a bounded and positively invariant set, often referred to as a strange attractor \cite{stuart1998dynamical}.
+Moreover, trajectories of dissipative chaos will visit almost every state on the attractor, resulting in ergodicity and invariant statistics \cite{guckenheimer2013nonlinear}.
+Consequently, rather than seeking pointwise-accurate predictions, the primary goal in modeling dissipative chaotic systems becomes capturing these invariant statistics over long forecast horizons.

-In order to obtain meaningful statistics from the trajectories generated by the learned dynamics emulator, it is often required to roll out the model prediction for a long time horizon.
-Similar to the true system, an accurate model aiming at preserving the invariant statistics needs to visit every possible state on the strange attractor.
-Since the training dataset is limited, the model needs to generalize well to states not seen during training.
-More specifically, it is crucial that the learned model always generate bounded trajectories from all initial states, otherwise the statistics evaluation will be invalid.
-However, it can be challenging to keep predicted trajectories bounded for a sufficiently long time, as these models are trained to match the chaotic behaviors observed in the training data.